gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 (binding [lib/send-nukes (fn [] (println "No problem"))] (do-stuff 0))
 {% endhighlight %}
+Take note of how `send-nukes` is namespaced.
+This ensures that we only swap out the function we intended to, while others with the same name are left alone -- even if they too were defined as `^:dynamic`.
+This is what makes dynamic scoping sane.

 In my opinion this style of dependency injection is the simplest one[^gotcha].
 It's a shame that it isn't available in more languages.